 How to choose the most suitable edition of Linux Mint

-The ease of use is its main purpose and proves to be a better choice even Ubuntu for those coming from Windows to the immediacy with which you learn to use it to those who are used to Microsoft systems.
-It is in fact as simple to use as Windows 7 and much simpler than Windows 8, Windows 8.1 and Windows 10 , for which the editions represents a valid open source and free alternative ( FOSS , free and open source software).
+The ease of use is its main purpose and proves to be a better choice, even Ubuntu, for those coming from Windows to the immediacy with which you learn to use it to those who are used to Microsoft systems.
+It is, in fact, as simple to use as Windows 7 and much simpler than Windows 8, Windows 8.1, and Windows 10, for which the editions represent a valid open source and free alternative ( FOSS, free and open-source software).

 The Linux Mint editions

 Cinnamon is the most modern and advanced version of the Linux Mint desktops.
-And is rightly considered the flagship version.
-It is very simple to use for those used to Windows , but much faster , no frills, essential and elegant. key difference and similarity between Linux mint and Ubuntu.
+It is very simple to use for those used to Windows, but much faster, no-frills, essential and elegant.

-Through keyboard shortcuts will find it extremely easy to start using the Cinnamon desktop profitably.
+Through keyboard shortcuts, it will find it extremely easy to start using the Cinnamon desktop profitably.

-The Xfce edition is much lighter than both the MATE and Cinnamon versions and therefore more suitable for very dated computers .
-In case of computers with a maximum of 2GB of RAM you could still also evaluate Lubuntu , the lightest derivative of Ubuntu.
+The Xfce edition is much lighter than both the MATE and Cinnamon versions and, therefore, more suitable for very dated computers.
+In the case of computers with a maximum of 2GB of RAM, you could still also evaluate Lubuntu, the lightest derivative of Ubuntu.